-- The RAN reports to the UPF in UL GTP-U extension header of each single UL GTP-U PDU the energy related information that can include the energy state and/or an encoding of the current classification in term of energy consumption of the handling of the DRB packets in the RAN (i.e. an energy-related information label).
+- The RAN reports to the UPF in UL GTP-U extension header of each single UL GTP-U PDU the energy related information that can include the energy state and/or a vendor/operator policy dependent encoding of the current classification in term of energy consumption of the handling of the UE packets in the RAN related to the indicated data volume (i.e. an energy-related information label which may e.g. indicate the UE data volume handling was in good radio condition or in bad radio conditions).
+An alternative could also be to indicate that UE is consuming high levels of energy (e.g. in relation to the data volume).
 Additional extension headers can also be appended (selectively and based on a configurable reporting logic/frequency) to report the same information for DL traffic (potentially in dummy UL PDUs if there is no UL traffic within a reporting period for DL).
 The data volume for UL traffic per energy state or energy-related information label is computed at the UPF based on received UL data volume or indications of data volume, while, for DL, the information received from the RAN can be used and summarized.
 Optionally, the UL information could be reported also like for the DL case by extension header reporting summaries for UL data computed at the gNB rather than at UPF.
 Alternatively, to compute the DL traffic volume per "energy related information", a "reflective" approach per service identified in UL could also be used based on instantaneously matching UL and DL component of same service to be associated to the same energy related info.

-Editor's note: it is FFS what information is included in the GTP-U headers containers, e.g. whether the information included is standardized or proprietary, and, for energy states, what energy states are standardized and what are proprietary (e.g. there is a dependency on the finalization of the energy states discussion).
-The feasibility to provide energy consumption estimation information depends on whether such information can be obtained and provided by the RAN.
+It is proposed that, unless NG-RAN will eventually agree on a standardized approach to also report estimates of energy consumption in Rel-19 timeframe, for rel-19 the reported information can be one or more of:

+- Reference to one of the alternative QoS profile used in the RAN for a UL/DL data volume.

+- The energy state which applied to a UL/DL data volume.

+- Any energy related vendor specific information related to a UL/DL data volume.

+- A flag indicating e.g. the UE is consuming high levels of energy (e.g. related to a UL/DL data volume).

-NOTE: The support of the GTP-U extension headers needed by this solution needs to be agreed with RAN WG3.
+For this purpose, a container to be carried in GTP-U extension header(s) should be standardized.
+The container could carry structured and unstructured information.NOTE: The support of the GTP-U extension headers needed by this solution needs to be agreed with RAN WG3.